fablabbcn/smartcitizen-docs/docs/start.md

 ### How to import the SD card data?

+**Sorry, this is temporary disabled!
+We are working on a new release.**

 You can import the recorded data in to [smartcitizen.me](http://smartcitizen.me)

 In your device page you will find the **Import SD** along with the Edit and Configure options.